To Do Canada

 Richard Jones Park

 This hidden gem, located in the middle of Mississauga city, is a favorite among residents who are looking for a quiet, reasonably unpopulated space to relax outside.
-The grounds allow dogs, and the area is known as a great place for birdwatching.
+The grounds allow dogs, and the area is known as an excellent place for birdwatching.

 Meadowvale Conservation Area